-The process for designing the Open Roof Space started with a participatory session in February 2014, where ATÖLYE facilitated a Design Thinking session with 20 teachers, staff and external advisors.
+The process for designing the Open Roof Space started with a participatory session in February 2014, where we facilitated a design thinking session with 20 teachers, administration team and external advisors.
 Various insights emerged from this session, including the need for deliberate interaction zones between parents and teachers, a more spacious yet open layout for teachers’ private work zones, a need for hands-on learning via a makerlab and reimagining corridors as interaction zones with increased transparency.

-ATÖLYE team first developed a strategic spatial program for Private Sezin Schools, which included an unusually large teachers’ zone, a flexible events space, a public meeting room dedicated to educational NGOs to foster partnerships, a makerlab with three sections (media lab, wood shop, bio lab) and small lounge booths for comfortable parent-teacher dialogue.
+We first developed a strategic spatial program for Private Sezin Schools, which included a large teachers’ zone, a flexible events space, a public meeting room dedicated to educational NGOs to foster partnerships, a makerlab with three sections (media, wood, biology) and small lounge booths for comfortable parent-teacher dialogue.

 Such strategic programming ensured that the outcome would be novel independent from formal design elements.
 Furthermore, the layout and proximity of these different zones were informed by parameters such as need for daylight, visual privacy, acoustic isolation and persona-based circulation paths.